-Nordic Trail is a 3.7 mile moderately trafficked loop trail located near Whitewater, WI that features a lake and is rated as moderate.
+Nordic Trail is a 3.7 mile moderately trafficked loop trail located near Whitewater, Wisconsin that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash